chrislbryant/Blockchain/Project Approval with Solidity and Truffe/README.md

 # Project Approval with a Smart Contract

-This project roleplays a governing body using this DAPP to approve a project such as a school.
+This project roleplays a local government using this DAPP to approve a project such as a school.
 Multiple projects can be listed however this demonstration uses a single project.
 After all 5 approvals have been given the person in charge of releasing funds (account 5) has access to a previously hidden button that releases the funds accross four accounts.

 The DAPP uses: